philaden/ExpenseTracker/README.md

 Example:
 GET http://localhost:59408/api/expenses/deleteExpense?Id=1

-5. {baseUrl}/api/expenses/updateExpense To update an expense record by passing the it's Id and the new update model.
+5. {baseUrl}/api/expenses/updateExpense To update an expense record by passing the its Id and the new update model.
 Example:
 POST http://localhost:59408/api/expenses/updateExpense
 {